 Our DRM products can be enhanced with add-ons to create more comprehensive solutions.

-Multiple add-ons can be used together to create a completely automated document protection system – for example: using command line to automatically protect documents (ebooks, reports, training courses, etc.) placed in one or more folders, then using ecommerce to automatically assign access rights to new users, and finally giving Web Viewer access.
+Multiple add-ons can be used together to create a completely automated document protection system – for example: using command line to automatically protect documents (ebooks, reports, training courses, etc.) placed in one or more folders, then using ecommerce to automatically add and assign access rights to new users, and finally giving Web Viewer access.

 - Internally this could be used by an administrator say to distribute board papers automatically with the right protection applied to them, or externally for distributing manuals to franchises.

 - Publishers selling information can setup generic protection profiles for their different products and integrate Safeguard with their ecommerce systems for 24×7 fulfilment.

 Publish protected PDF files to the Web and view them in your Browser

 Where Publishers want to make protected PDF documents available to users without having to install a Viewer, they can use Safeguard Web Publisher to prepare them for web use.
 Users use the free browser based Secure PDF Viewer to view them on any Operating System.

 Publish protected PDF files to USB sticks and view them offline